American College of Physicians: Internal Medicine — Doctors for Adults ®

 Despite having one of the country's lowest reimbursement rates, North Dakota offers above average scores on access, quality, utilization, equity and health outcomes in recent rankings.

-Risk-assessment tool makes sure clots are prevented
+Risk-assessment tool makes sure clots are prevented whenever possible

 A hospitalist creates a program to teach VTE prophylaxis, and then teaches others to spread the word.